brutasse/django-ratelimit-backend/docs/usage.rst

 Let's see with an example: instead of checking the client's IP, we will use a combination of the IP *and* the tried username.
 This way after 30 failed attempts with one username, people can start brute-forcing a new username.
 Yay!
-More seriously, it can become useful if you have lots of user logging in at the same time from the same IP.
+More seriously, it can become useful if you have lots of users logging in at the same time from the same IP.

 While we're at it, we'll also allow 50 login attempts every 10 minutes.